 – Breathing is natural and performed in rhythmic harmony with body movements.
 From the point of view of sports medicine, these characteristics are important factors contributing to the prevention and treatment of diseases.

-Tai chi exercises have a 400 year history handed down from one family to another.
+Tai chi exercises have an approximately 500 year history handed down from one family to another.
 This created many different styles, even within the same style.
-The five most popular styles are Chen, Yang, Wu, Woo and Sun.
+The five most popular styles are Chen, Yang, Wu, Hao and Sun.
 The Yang is the most popular and in 1956 the Chinese authorities decided to create a National Chinese Standard Form, making it easier and more popular for everyone to learn and maintain their health.